dylanlan/dylanlan.github.io/records.md

 header: thumbnails/records-header.png
 thumbnail: thumbnails/records-thumbnail.png
 ---
-This is just an early alpha side project focused on figuring out which Aisling holds various interesting records!
+This is just an early alpha side project focused on figuring out which Aislings hold various interesting records!

-If you contact Protein, NaLyd, or Dylanlan about a record that you might own, and let me take a screenshot of your legend, you might be rewarded with a bright, glowing prize!!

 The hope is to have a collection of verifiable and beatable records, showcasing some of the most impressive Aislings across Temuair!